GDPR Requirements for B2B Sales and Marketing: The Definitive Guide

 What does GDPR mean for B2B Marketing?

 GDPR expands on existing data privacy laws and includes harsher fines.
 Companies following best practice today in how they treat personal information will see little change.
-However, often because regulators have lacked ‘teeth’ in enforcing data protection principles, many companies have ignored this issue for years so GDPR is forcing them to review and define how they handle data for customers and prospects.
+However, often because regulators have lacked ‘teeth’ in enforcing data protection principles, many companies have ignored this issue for years so GDPR is forcing them to review and define how they handle customer data and prospects.

 GDPR specifies that companies must: